informalsystems/hermes/guide/src/templates/help_templates/update/client.md

 OPTIONS:
         --archive-address <ARCHIVE_ADDRESS>
+            The RPC address of the archive node to use to fetch headers from before the restart.
-            The archive node address used to update client.
-Requires --halted-height if used.
+            Requires --restart-height if used. [aliases: archive-addr]
-            [aliases: archive-addr]

     -h, --help
             Print help information

-        --halted-height <HALTED_HEIGHT>
-            The height that the chain halted.
-Requires --archive-address if used.

         --height <REFERENCE_HEIGHT>
             The target height of the client update.
 Leave unspecified for latest height.

+        --restart-height <RESTART_HEIGHT>
+            The height that the chain underwent a genesis restart at.
+Requires --archive-address if used.

         --trusted-height <REFERENCE_TRUSTED_HEIGHT>
             The trusted height of the client update.
 Leave unspecified for latest height.